Prachi284/ECA5376-Auctions-and-Market-Design/README.md

 **Contact**

 If you have any questions, suggestions, or feedback, feel free to reach out.
-You can contact me via email or through GitHub.
+You can contact me via email(indiraprachi90@outlook.com) or through GitHub.

 Happy exploring and learning!